Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 TAGs typically cost $4 and are available at the following stores: Hy-Vee, Fareway, Walgreens, Kempkers True Value, Gasland, Casey’s General Stores, Jet Stop South, BS Mini Mart,.

-Please remember that your trash must be set out before 7:00 a.m. of your collection day.
+Please remember that your trash must be set out before 7 a.m. of your collection day.
 If this is your first time reporting a late set out, you may Send eMail , and provide your name and address and describe the problem.
-Return trips and back-tracking cost the department time and money.
-If you’ve reported a late set out before, please accept responsibility and place a trash tag on your “late set out” trash for collection.
+NOTE: Return trips and back-tracking are inefficient, and cost the department time and money.
+Residents repeatedly requesting a return trip to be made may be required to attach trash tags to their cart if back tracking is to be done or a return trip is to be made to collect the Late Set Out.

 There is no trash collection of the following observed holidays: New Year’s Day, President’s Day, Memorial Day, the 4th of July, Labor Day, Veterans Day, Thanksgiving and Christmas.
 Usually trash will be collected on the day following the holiday, then crews will go right into the next day’s route.
 They play catch-up until they are back to normal.
 Please note however, on those rare occasions where the holiday is on a FRIDAY, both Thursday and Friday’s trash will be collected on Thursday.

-The Solids Waste Information line has the current holiday pickup schedule.
-319-753-8114
+The Solid Waste Information line has the current holiday pickup schedule.
+Please call (319)753-8114.

 The landfill off of Washington Road has a paved drop off area and accepts self-hauled materials for a fee (319-753-8722) Solid Waste crews can collect tires and lead-acid batteries from Burlington Solid Waste customers.
 Tires require 2 Trash Tags for the first tire from a residence and 1 for each additional tire.
 This pertains to tires from motorcycles, cars or pick up trucks.
 We do not pick up tractor tires.
 Tires must be clean but they can be on or off the rim.
 Lead-acid batteries require 2 Trash Tags for collection.
 To get on the list for pick up, send an email to firstname.lastname@example.org provide your name, address, and telephone number.